Comprehensive Planning Process

 The following key principles form the basis for the Comprehensive Planning Process:

-- The superintendent/CEO must be at the helm of this process—without support and leadership of the superintendent/CEO the planning process lacks the leverage that is needed for change to occur in
+- The Chief School Administrator must be at the helm of this process—without support and leadership of the Chief School Administrator the planning process lacks the leverage that is needed for change to occur in

 a learner environment.

 - Key members of the staff, and representatives of as many other stakeholder groups as possible, should participate and/or be aware of the planning process.
 The more of the community that is “in the loop,” the better the chances the district will achieve 100% "buy-in" by the entire community.

 - A representative group of stakeholders can do the bulk of the work if results and updates are reported back on a regular basis to the full planning team and other stakeholders; especially as critical decision points are reached.

 - Decisions about CP goals and solutions must be based on careful consideration of multiple sources of data and research.

 - Comprehensive planning is a journey of continuous planning that demands ongoing monitoring and adjustment of programs and processes.